muratk5n/thirdwave/en/README.md

 ---

-After much globetrotting adventures (an "outer belt" hero, the master of all the New Lands) 9/11 Bond died near European landmass, while fighting a foe played by an ethnically Egyptian actor.
+After much globetrotting adventures (an "outer belt" hero, the master of all New and Old Lands) 9/11 Bond died near European landmass, while fighting a foe played by an ethnically Egyptian actor.

 ---